Skip to main content

 Posted November 13, 2019

 Why Bother Treating Spider Veins and Varicose Veins?While varicose and spider veins might be a cosmetic problem, leaving them untreated does more than affect your confidence.
 Varicose and spider veins are types of vein disease and can lead to serious medical complications over time.
-The Center for Vascular Medicine is home to a team of experienced specialists who are committed to the long-term treatment, monitoring and prevention of vascular disease.

 Read Blog > | Share